-The Posner Agreement was amended on August 8, 2019 to provide a one-time cash retention bonus of \$100,000, which was satisfied as of April 1, 2020 and paid on April 15, 2020.
+The Posner Agreement was amended on August 8, 2019 to provide a one-time cash retention bonus of \$100,000, which was paid in April 2020.

 Francis R. Amato

 Pursuant to his Offer Letter (the "Amato Agreement"), Mr. Amato was entitled to an annual base salary of \$400,000, and an annual target discretionary bonus of up to 17.5% of his annual base salary.
 Pursuant to the Amato Agreement, Mr. Amato was also eligible to receive healthcare benefits as may be provided from time to time by the Company to its employees generally, to participate in the Company's 401(k) plan and to receive paid time off annually in accordance with the Company's policies in effect from time to time.
 Mr. Amato's base salary was increased to \$475,000 following the IPO.
 Effective April 1, 2019, he was entitled to a 2019 base salary of \$500,000, which was voluntarily reduced to \$450,000 in May 2019 in connection with a redeployment and expense reduction plan.
 Mr. Amato resigned as the Company's Chief Executive Officer effective October 1, 2019.